Who God Is

 4. In Hebrews 12:14 we are told to pursue peace and holiness, without which we will not see the Lord, or the Lord will not become real to us.

-5. We are told in Hebrews 12:15 to pursue grace and avoid bitterness.
+5. We are told in Hebrews 12:15-17 to pursue grace and avoid bitterness.
 We are also told to not be like Esau who lost his birthright and could no longer repent.

 a.
-First, is the living God.
+First, it is the living God.
 The Holy Spirit enables us to fellowship with the Living God now because He is here with us.

 b.
-Next, is the Heavenly Jerusalem.
+Next, it is the Heavenly Jerusalem.
 The Holy Spirit enables us to live in the Kingdom of God, as a reality, now.

 c.
 Then, angels are mentioned.
 We are not to get too focused on angels, but we need to know that they are here to do battle for us and they move at the Word of God.

 d.
 We have come to the Church of the Firstborn, Jesus, those who are citizens of Heaven.
-This infers we are to be plugged into a good Bible believing, Spirit filled church.
+This infers we are to be plugged into a good Bible-believing, Spirit-filled church.

 e.
 God the Judge is mentioned in verse 23.
 I am glad that God is my judge, because that makes my savior my judge!
 He does not condemn, He convicts so that we can repent and win.
 God is also the judge of our enemy, Satan.
 He has judged him a loser.
 God will judge you righteous and judge Satan a loser in every trial of life.